Samantha-Dutcher1986/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The entire returned function is the closure.
+It provides the data needed for the function personalDice to work.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name stays constant where the number that is rolled iterates on each roll.
 c.
 What is the lexical scope of `newRoll`?
+Math.floor is it's lexical scope.
+It isn't pulling any data from the outside function for it to work.

 ### Task 3 - Stretch Goals